Your Money or Your Life Review: The FIRE Blueprint

 Contents

-At its core, Your Money or Your Life outlines a nine-step program designed to lead readers to financial independence.
+At its core, Your Money or Your Life outlines a nine-step programme designed to lead readers to financial independence.
 These steps go beyond saving money - they aim to transform your entire relationship with earning, spending, and investing.

 Step 1: Making Peace with Your Money